-You can find great deals accommodation in Iceland in October.
-Get your hotel/ accommodation deals right here
+You can find great deals on accommodation in Iceland in October.
+Get your hotel/ accommodation deals right here.

 Iceland Tours in October

 We saw rainbows over the waterfalls, walked over black sand beaches, experienced some light flurries and snow on our way, and also enjoyed some sunshine at the glacier walk.
-Access to Snæfellsnes peninsula in West-Iceland via road is also possible in October from Reykjavik.
+Access to the Snæfellsnes peninsula in West Iceland via road is also possible in October from Reykjavik.

 Multi-day tours to North Iceland are also possible in October.
 North Iceland’s most stunning sights, such as Lake Myvatn, the waterfalls Dettifoss and Godafoss, etc are open for visitors.

 Northern Lights tours are offered in winter in Iceland, including October.
 These tours depart from Reykjavik between 08:30 pm to 10:00 pm.
-Other winter tours like ice caves, snowmobile and super jeep tours, and glacier lagoon hike tours are also offered.
+Other winter tours like ice caves, snowmobile, super jeep tours, and glacier lagoon hike tours are also offered.

 Food and photography tours are also operating as normal.